HOME INSPECTION SERVICES

 walls - brick cracks? stucco leaking?

-electric box - hazardous conditions? installation correct?
+electric box and circuits- hazardous conditions? installation correct?

 appliances - working?